A Software Simulator for Noisy Quantum Circuits: Implementation

 Generic unitary transformations acting on the density matrix belong to the group $SU(2^n)$, since $\rho$ does not contain the overall unobservable phase that $|\psi\rangle$ has.
 It is well-known that any such transformation can be decomposed in to a sequence of one-qubit and two-qubit logic gates.
 The optimal choice for these elementary gates depends on what operations are convenient to execute on the quantum hardware, but it is a small set in any case.
 We choose this select set to be the one-qubit rotations about the fixed Cartesian axes (i.e. $x$, $y$ and $z$) and the two-qubit C-NOT gate, which is suitable for most hardware implementations.

 We assume that the program to be executed is available as a time-ordered sequence of logic gate operations.
-If that is not so, then a compiler would be needed to convert instructions in a high-level language to a sequence of logic gate operations.
+If that is not so, then a transpiler is needed to convert instructions in a high-level language to a sequence of logic gate operations.
 We also assume that the C-NOT gate can be applied between any two qubits of a register.
-If there are restrictions on qubit connectivity, then again it would be the task of a compiler to express the C-NOT gate as a sequence of operations along an available qubit interaction route.
+If there are restrictions on qubit connectivity, then again it would be the task of a transpiler to express the desired C-NOT gate as a sequence of operations along an available qubit interaction route.

 We follow the Qiskit convention in describing the logic gates.
 A single qubit rotation by angle $\theta$ about the axis $\hat{n}$ is $R_n(\theta) = e^{-i\hat{n}\cdot\vec{\sigma}\theta/2}$.
 Then using Euler decomposition, any single qubit rotation is decomposed as: